life-universe025/Emotion-mantra-mapping/README.md

 # Sanatan Mantra Sadhana

-A beautiful, modern web application that helps users find the perfect mantra for their current emotional state and track their meditation practice.
+A beautiful, modern web application that helps users find the perfect mantra for their current emotional state and track their mantra practice.
 Experience the eternal wisdom of sacred mantras combined with cutting-edge technology for your spiritual journey.

 ## ✨ Features

-### 🧘‍♀️ **Core Meditation Experience**
+### 🧘‍♀️ **Core Mantra Practice Experience**
 - **Emotion-Based Mantra Selection**: Choose from 10 core emotions to find the perfect mantra
 - **Interactive Practice Session**: Audio playback, repetition counter, and progress tracking
 - **Guided Breathing Exercises**: 4 different breathing patterns (4-7-8, Box Breathing, Simple Deep, Energizing)